yktoo/yktoo.com/content/blog/posts/0220/index.en.md

     - /en/blog/post/220
 ---

-A while ago I've added a new section to my website, [Blog Map][route:/blog/map], which shows all places I ever blogged about.
+A while ago I've added a new section to my website, {{< a "/blog/map" "Blog Map" >}}, which shows all places I ever blogged about.
 You can view related posts by clicking a place marker:
 {{< imgfig "https://4.bp.blogspot.com/-W1Lp43kTwAM/U4De_mpvaZI/AAAAAAAAdck/zuKIwPEzFjI/s1600/yktoo-blog-map.picasaweb.png" >}}

 <!--more-->